Texas Advocacy Project, Inc.

 We provide a range of legal and advocacy services proven to break the cycle of violence.
 We deliver effective legal services such as advice and counsel through our legal lines and video conference equipment, assistance with protective orders, assistance in pro se (self) representation, direct representation, and impact litigation.

-The attorneys who staff our statewide toll-free Legal Line (1-800-374-HOPE) provide initial consultations and legal advice.
+The attorneys who staff our statewide toll-free Legal Line (800-374-HOPE) provide initial consultations and legal advice.
 Our staff attorneys prepare customized legal documents for protective orders and divorces and offer on-going legal advice about the court process.
 And our Assisted Pro Se (APS) services provide individualized legal assistance to victims in counties all over Texas.
 We provide Direct Representation for the most lethal and complex circumstances.
 When patterns of injustice emerge in various Texas counties, our direct representation cases become opportunities for us to apply Impact Litigation, affecting countless others who otherwise would have faced extreme barriers.

-Partnering with Austin Police Department, Project attorneys provide Emergency Protective Order (EPO) services which assist victims we serve following the arrest of an offender.
+Partnering with Austin Police Department, TAP attorneys provide Emergency Protective Order (EPO) services which assist victims we serve following the arrest of an offender.
 Using trauma informed skills, we contact victims and offer assistance with safety planning and obtaining an EPO.

 Additionally, we maintain an active outreach program which raises awareness, especially to at-risk groups like students.
 And our active training department brings vital information about legal rights of survivors and other important topics to advocates that work with survivors such as school administrations, law enforcement, military, health care providers, judges and prosecutors.